MichielNoback/java_gitbook/05_web/databases.md

 That is such an unnecessary waste of time if we would have adhered to one of the prime directives of OO programming: **Code against interfaces not implementations** (where interface may mean interface as type, but also abstract class).

+## Using OO principles

-This principle is outlined in following this series of steps:
+This principle is outlined in the following this series of steps:

 ### 1: An interface definition